-- A. Involuntary transfers and reassignments shall be based upon whether or not the involuntary transfer or reassignment serves the educational needs of the District, as determined by the Superintendent.
-Primary consideration for such transfers or reassignments shall be as follows: District or school site programs, skills and abilities which support a community of learners, and/or special programs to meet the needs of the students.
+- A. Involuntary transfers and reassignments shall be based upon whether or not the involuntary transfer or reassignment of the District is in the best interests of the District, as determined by the Superintendent in accordance with Primary consideration for such transfers or reassignments shall be as follows: District or school site programs, skills and abilities which support a community of learners, and/or special programs to meet the needs of the students.
 Involuntary transfers shall be based on the following criteria:

 - 1. Credentials

 - 2. Qualifications for the position

 - 3. Professional training and experience

 - 4. Change in enrollment